 Part of our role as network operator is to plan for the future.
-We invest money from customers’ bills right back into region’s electricity network.
-Over the next 25 years the population of the North West is expected to grow by 10%.
-We also face the challenge of making the transition to a low carbon future.
+Over the next 25 years we face the challenge of making the transition to a low carbon economy.
 To meet government carbon reduction targets we need to reduce our dependence on fossil fuels like gas and petrol and change to renewable sources.
 As a result the demand for electricity in the UK is expected to increase significantly.

 As well as meeting additional demand as we start to use more electric heat pumps and electric vehicles we also need to adapt so that low carbon generation sources such as wind and solar power can connect directly to our network.